 To unblock the Google Play store (and any other website or service that is blocked by the Chinese government), you will require a VPN that works in China.
 Unfortunately, the government is now actively blocking hundreds of VPN services.
 This means getting hold of VPN software from inside China has become trickier.

 If you haven’t arrived in China yet, your best option is to get a VPN subscription before you travel there.
 This will allow you to connect to your VPN service as soon as you arrive (without the hassle of needing to get a VPN subscription inside the country).

 I’m already in China

 Since March 31, 2018, China has been strongly cracking down on international consumer VPN services by removing them from locally available app stores.
 It is also forcing ISPs to block VPN websites.
-As a result, you may need to use a proxy service to access some of the VPNs on our 5 best VPNs for China list.
-Another option is to get the VPN software directly from the provider via email, or from a website like Cnet.
-Once you have the APK file you will then be able to sideload it.
+As a result, you may need to use a proxy service to access some of the services on our 5 best VPNs for China list.
+Another option is to get the VPN software directly from the provider via email.
+Once you have the APK file you will then be able to sideload it using the method above.

 For an in-depth look at accessing and using VPNs in China, you should check out our VPNs in China guide.